-85. (1) Notwithstanding anything contained in the Access to Roads Act, 1969, the holder of a mineral right may, subject to the provisions of this section, construct a road to give access to a public road from the area covered by his or her mineral right.
+85. (1) Notwithstanding any provision of the Access to Access to public Roads Act.
+1969, the holder of a mineral right may, subject to roads. this section, construct a road to give access to a public road from the area covered by his or her mineral right.